Are you a coffee lover who wants to learn about the perfect bar pressure for your espresso?

 A pressure of 19 bars is higher than what is typically required for extracting espresso.
 The recommended pressure for espresso is between 8 and 10 bars.

 Ultimately, the quality of espresso depends on a combination of factors including the coffee beans, equipment, and barista skill.
-While a pressure of 19 bars may be impressive, it is not necessarily a guarantee of high-quality espresso.
+While a pressure of 19 bars can be impressive, it is not necessarily a guarantee of high-quality espresso.

 How Much Pressure Does Moka Pot Make?